Vietnam.vn - Nền tảng quảng bá Việt Nam

 And in 2025, implementing the anti-doping propaganda program at national championships is also considered a key task of the Vietnam Center for Doping and Sports Medicine.

 For this reason, the center can only take doping samples at some tournaments of individual sports, which have a high risk of being "infected" with doping.
-Meanwhile, the localities that spend money on doping testing for their own athletes only account for a handful.
-And as many experts see, taking few doping samples at national sports tournaments is also a "bottleneck" in the fight against doping in Vietnamese sports.
+Meanwhile, the local budget for doping testing for their own athletes is only on the fingers of one hand.
+And as many experts see, taking few doping samples at national sports tournaments is also a "bottleneck" in the fight against doping in the Vietnamese sports community.

 It is very possible that, knowing this, many coaches and athletes will have a "careless" mentality in using medicine and nutrition.
 That leads to incorrect competition results, not reflecting reality and furthermore, inaccuracy in selecting athletes for the national team.